 Barbara Vernéus

-She has worked as a midwifery assistant in Brooklyn, NY at Dyekora Sumda Midwifery Services, MotherBloom in Austin, TX and currently, Baraka Midwifery Serving in the surrounding areas of New Jersey and Pennsylvania.
-She has served as an advisor to teenage mothers at PathWays PA, an organization that helps women, teens, children and families achieve economic independence and family well-being.
-In pursuit of her Graduate Certificate in Maternal and Child Health from Boston University, Barbara conducted workshops in the Boston area on women’s, reproductive, infant, and adolescent health.
-She has led workshops, across the country, on topics such as racism, motherhood and mental wellness; breastfeeding and the history of Black midwives within radical birth work.
-She has also been featured in several social media platforms.
-To date, she has attended over 300 births since starting her journey in birth work.
+She has worked as an advisor to teenage mothers through PathWays PA, an organization dedicated to helping women, teens, children, and families achieve economic independence and overall well-being.
+While pursuing her Graduate Certificate in Maternal and Child Health at Boston University, Barbara facilitated workshops throughout the Boston area on women’s health, reproductive care, infant care, and adolescent wellness.
+She has also led nationwide workshops on topics including racism, motherhood and mental wellness, breastfeeding, and the history of Black midwives within radical birth work.
+Her commitment to advocacy and education has been featured across multiple social media platforms.
+To date, she has attended over 300 births, many of them as a trusted home birth midwife for families seeking culturally competent, personalized care.

 To see a more in depth profile of her experiences and training click here